laravel-json-api/docs/4.0/tutorial/README.md

 ## Requirements

-To follow this tutorial, you'll need the following:

-- Composer
-- Docker

-This tutorial assumes you are using Laravel Sail to run your application in Docker.
-There are other ways of running Laravel - e.g. Homestead.
+This tutorial assumes you are using [Laravel Herd](https://laravel.com/docs/installation#local-installation-using-herd) to run your application.

+There are other ways of running Laravel - e.g. [Laravel Sail](https://laravel.com/docs/installation#docker-installation-using-sail).
 If you want to use an alternative method then make sure you follow the relevant Laravel documentation on how to setup an application.

 You'll also need a method of submitting AJAX requests to your application.
 For example, Postman, PHPStorm HTTP requests, or cURL.
 The tutorial shows the HTTP